frame-lang/frame_transpiler/docs/source/getting_started/introduction/machine_block.rst

 ------

 Let us start by exploring a defective lamp as our most basic state machine.
 State identifiers in Frame are indicated by a `$` prefix.
+Here we have a spec for a defective lamp:

 .. code-block::